Cobenian/Presentex/README.md

 # Usage

+  Do *NOT* use version 0.0.1, it is known to be buggy.

 You can create Presentex presentations using the standard Elixir tool mix.

 * Create a mix project if you don't have one already